Research Selection: Curated Abstracts by Dr. Pruski

 HC-HA/PTX3 Purified From Amniotic Membrane as Novel Regenerative Matrix: Insight Into Relationship Between Inflammation and Regeneration

 PURPOSE: Human limbal palisade of Vogt is an ideal model for studying and practicing regenerative medicine due to their accessibility.
-Nonresolving inflammation is a common manifestation of limbal stem cell deficiency, which is the major cause of corneal blindness, and presents as a threat to the success of transplanted limbal epithelial stem cells.
-Clinical studies have shown that the efficacy of transplantation of limbal epithelial stem cells can be augmented by transplantation of cryopreserved human amniotic membrane (AM), which exerts anti-inflammatory, antiscarring, and antiangiogenic action to promote wound healing.
+Nonresolving inflammation is a common manifestation of limbal Regenerative Medicine Therapy deficiency, which is the major cause of corneal blindness, and presents as a threat to the success of transplanted limbal epithelial Regenerative Medicine Therapy.
+Clinical studies have shown that the efficacy of transplantation of limbal epithelial Regenerative Medicine Therapy can be augmented by transplantation of cryopreserved human amniotic membrane (AM), which exerts anti-inflammatory, antiscarring, and antiangiogenic action to promote wound healing.

 METHODS: Review of published data to determine the molecular action mechanism explaining how AM exerts the aforementioned therapeutic actions.

-CONCLUSIONS: We envision that HC-HA/PTX3 purified from AM can be used as a unique substrate to refine ex vivo expansion of limbal epithelial stem cells by maintaining stem cell quiescence, self-renewal and fate decision.
-Furthermore, it can also be deployed as a platform to launch new therapeutics in regenerative medicine by mitigating nonresolving inflammation and reinforcing the well-being of stem cell niche.
+CONCLUSIONS: We envision that HC-HA/PTX3 purified from AM can be used as a unique substrate to refine ex vivo expansion of limbal epithelial Regenerative Medicine Therapy by maintaining Regenerative Medicine Therapy quiescence, self-renewal and fate decision.
+Furthermore, it can also be deployed as a platform to launch new therapeutics in regenerative medicine by mitigating nonresolving inflammation and reinforcing the well-being of Regenerative Medicine Therapy niche.

 Tseng, S. C. G. (2016).
 HC-HA/PTX3 Purified From Amniotic Membrane as Novel Regenerative Matrix: Insight Into Relationship Between Inflammation and Regeneration.
 Investigative Opthalmology & Visual Science, 57(5). doi: 10.1167/iovs.15-17637